Case Study #2

 The Situation

-A small business with fewer than 20 users relied on remote access and systems that were considered safe enough for day-to-day work.
+A small business relied on remote access, administrative accounts, and backup jobs that looked normal during day-to-day work.

 What Was Wrong

-• Excessive administrative privileges across user and admin paths
+• Excessive administrative privileges across routine user and admin paths

 • No consistent MFA enforcement on recovery-critical access